mfornace/rebind/README.md

 UNIT_TEST("my-test-name", "my test comment") = [](cpy::Context ct, ...) {...};
 ```

-### Context API
+### `Context` API

-`Context` has essentially the same intrinsic thread safety as `std::vector` and other STL containers.
-You can copy `Context` as needed to run things in parallel.
-However, the registered handlers must be thread safe when called concurrently for this to work.
-The included Python handlers are thread safe.
+Most methods on `Context` are non-const.
+However, `Context` is fine to be copied or moved around, so it has approximately the same thread safety as `std::vector` and other STL containers.
+To run things in parallel within C++, just make multiple copies of your `Context` as needed.
+However, the registered callbacks must be thread safe when called concurrently for this to work.
+(The included Python callbacks are thread safe.)

 #### Logging